 0131 445 2745

-For dates of Edinburgh meetings, see our Programme page.
+For dates of Edinburgh meetings, see our PROGRAMME page.

 Glasgow meetings are held September to June in the Hopkirk Building at the Botanic Gardens in Glasgow, home of the Kibble Palace one of the most prestigious iron and glass structures remaining from the Victorian era.
 The Gardens also has a dedicated orchid display house which is open to the public and it’s collection of Dendrobium species and old hybrids has been granted a National Collection status by Plant Heritage.
 Although not open to the general public, this collection can be viewed by arrangement with the Gardens management.

 Please note there is no parking within the Gardens other than for holders of a disabled parking permit (Blue Badge) and this must be agreed in advance.
 Parking is available in the surrounding streets – Queen Margaret Drive (metered) adjacent to the Gardens or in Kirklee Road or Ford Road where there is pedestrian access to the Gardens.
 Please ensure you leave enough time to find a parking space.
+Our handy guide to parking around the Gardens can be found HERE.

 The Gardens are well served by public transport.
 The No. 6 bus from the City Centre stops on the Great Western Road close to the entrance and the nearest subway station is Hillhead and it is then a short walk up Byres Road.